hakanbt-mobil/youtube_player_embed/example/README.md

 [![License](https://img.shields.io/github/license/mohamedegy107/youtube_player_embed)](LICENSE)
 [![GitHub Stars](https://img.shields.io/github/stars/mohamedegy107/youtube_player_embed?style=social)](https://github.com/mohamedegy107/youtube_player_embed)

-**youtube_player_embed** is a lightweight and customizable Flutter package that allows you to embed YouTube videos into your Flutter applications using an `InAppWebView`.
-It provides options for autoplay, mute, and seamless integration into any UI.
+youtube_player_embed is a lightweight and customizable Flutter package that allows developers to embed YouTube videos, including YouTube Shorts, directly into their Flutter applications using an InAppWebView.
+With this package, you can seamlessly integrate videos with options like autoplay, mute, and aspect ratio customization.

 ---